 It is a polyester base.
 It is sprayed 25-30 oz. thick.
 We pay a premium per pound of gel coat for an extra UV inhibitor to help reduce fading.

 Tell me about the quality of the boat.

-All fasteners are stainless steel.
+All fasteners and hardware are stainless steel.
 All cleats are backed with heavy backing plates.
-We manufacture our own accessory wiring harnesses because no one makes one that meets our engineering standards.
+We also manufacture our own electrical wiring harnesses because no one makes one that meets our engineering standards.

 Tell me about your quality control process.

 After the builders build the boat, our in-plant marine engineer does a 200-point quality control check list, plus the check list that the motor manufacturer provides.

 Do you stand behind your product and warranty?

 Yes!
 As a customer you have direct access to the individuals that have designed, manufactured and delivered your boat.
 We are better prepared to stand behind our product better than anyone else in the industry.
 Our repair crews are ready to satisfy our customer's expectations anywhere in the world.

 Being a small company, how secure is your future?